obytes/react-native-template-obytes/docs/src/content/docs/overview.md

 - **🧩 Minimal code and dependencies**: We aimed to keep the codebase and dependencies as small as possible.
 - **💪 Well-maintained third-party libraries**: We included only well-maintained and reliable third-party libraries, to provide stability and support for our projects.

-## ⭐ key Features
+## ⭐ Key Features

-- ✅ The latest version of Expo SDK, along with the Custom Dev client gives you access to a range of powerful features and tools.
+- ✅ The latest version of Expo SDK, Along with the Custom Dev client, you can leverage the best of the Expo ecosystem and maintain full control over your app.
 - 🎉 [TypeScript](https://www.typescriptlang.org/) for type checking, to help you catch bugs and improve code quality.
-- 💅 A minimal UI kit built with [tailwindcss](https://www.nativewind.dev/), which provides a range of pre-defined classes for styling your app.
+- 💅 A minimal UI kit built with [TailwindCSS](https://www.nativewind.dev/), With the most common components you should have in your app.
 - ⚙️ Support for multiple environments builds, including Production, Staging, and Development, using Expo configuration.
 - 🦊 Husky for Git Hooks, to automate your git hooks and enforce code standards.
 - 💡 A clean project structure with Absolute Imports, to make it easier to navigate and manage your code.
-- 🚫 Lint-staged for running linter and TypeScript checks on Git staged files, to ensure that your code is always up to standards.
+- 🚫 Lint-staged for running Eslint and TypeScript checks on Git staged files, to ensure that your code is always up to standards.
 - 🗂 VSCode recommended extensions, settings, and snippets to enhance the developer experience.
 - ☂️ Pre-installed [Expo Router](https://docs.expo.dev/router/introduction/) with examples, to provide a comprehensive navigation solution for your app.
-- 💫 An auth flow with [zustand](https://github.com/pmndrs/zustand) and [react-native-mmkv](https://github.com/mrousavy/react-native-mmkv) as a storage solution to save sensitive data.
+- 💫 An auth flow with [Zustand](https://github.com/pmndrs/zustand) and [react-native-mmkv](https://github.com/mrousavy/react-native-mmkv) as a storage solution to save sensitive data.
-- 🛠 A simple workflow for building, releasing, and distributing your app using [Github action](https://github.com/features/actions).
+- 🛠 +10 workflows for building, releasing, testing and distributing your app using [Github action](https://github.com/features/actions).
 - 🔥 [React Query](https://react-query.tanstack.com/) and [axios](https://github.com/axios/axios) for fetching data, to help you build efficient and performant apps.
 - 🧵 A good approach for handling forms with [react-hook-form](https://react-hook-form.com/) and [zod](https://github.com/colinhacks/zod) for validation + keyboard handling.
-- 🎯 Localization with [i18next](https://www.i18next.com/) , along with Eslint for validation.
+- 🎯 Localization with [i18next](https://www.i18next.com/), along with Eslint for validation.
+- Unit testing with [Jest](https://jestjs.io/) and [React Testing Library](https://testing-library.com/docs/react-testing-library/intro/) setup to help you write tests for your app.

 ## 😉 Why Expo?